mit-rss/tesse_install/README.md

 Instead, it will communicate with your VM through a local network which you will set up in the following sections.**

 Download the Unity executable corresponding **to your host OS** [here](https://drive.google.com/drive/folders/1ueXze_U5NYQe6BfhmdkcbjH0JcV2cUlW?usp=sharing).
-Go to the folder corresponding to your **your native OS**, and download the zip file.
+Go to the folder corresponding to **your native OS**, and download the zip file.
 If there are multiple zip files, download the latest one (highest version number).
 Once downloaded, unzip it.